 To begin with, Russell protects his privacy so fiercely that almost nobody knows where he lives.
 The occasional visitor is blindfolded and taken to his place, and has to leave the same way.
 This even held true for the builders when they had been commissioned to build his house.

 Russell loved tea, which is not unusual.
-He drank 20-plus cups (Robert Philip mentioned “upwards of 30 cups” in The Telegraph) of tea during a day’s place, which was also that unusual.
+He drank 20-plus cups (Robert Philip mentioned “upwards of 30 cups” in The Telegraph) of tea during a day’s play, which was also not that unusual.
 The unusual bit was that he used the same teabag throughout a Test, which accounted to one teabag being used for about a hundred cups of tea.
 He dipped the teabag once in the tea (which involved a lot of milk), and hung the teabag from a peg throughout the Test.

 Russell used to have milk and Weetabix for lunch every day during matches.
 The Weetabix needed to be soaked in milk for exactly eight minutes before Russell left the field so that it reached the desired balance between not-too-dry and not-too-soggy.
 Fraser wrote that Russell “could tell when they had been in for only five minutes and on these occasions the 12th man was in for a rollocking.”